kdave/btrfs-progs/Documentation/ch-convert-intro.rst

 .. warning::
-   If you are going to perform rollback to the original filesystem, you should not execute **btrfs balance** command on the converted filesystem.
-This will change the extent layout and make **btrfs-convert** unable to rollback.
+   If you are going to perform rollback to the original filesystem, you should not execute :command:`btrfs balance` command on the converted filesystem.
+This will change the extent layout and make :command:`btrfs-convert` unable to rollback.

 The conversion utilizes free space of the original filesystem.
 The exact estimate of the required space cannot be foretold.
 The final btrfs metadata